priyamdas2/pared/README.md

 ```
 </details>

-- Following data extraction, we fit group JGL, and choose the optimal (λ₁, λ₂) based on AIC, and plot the estimated precision matrices for the cancers.
+- Following data extraction, we fit the group JGL model, select the optimal (λ₁, λ₂) based on AIC, and plot the estimated precision matrices for the three cancers.

 <details>
 <summary><strong>📌 <span style="color: #0366d6;">Show R code</span></strong></summary>